DamianZaremba/damianzaremba.co.uk/content/_posts/2011-08-23-mysql-uses-no-space-on-cpanel.markdown

 layout: post
 title: MySQL uses no space on cPanel
 tags:
-- cPanel
+- Cpanel
-- Knowledge Base
+- Knowledge base
 - Linux
-- cpanel.config
+- Cpanel.config
-- mysql
+- Mysql
 ---

 For some reason cPanel decided to start by default excluding sql databases from the disk usage stats.